Summary: in this tutorial, you are going to learn how to use basic PostgreSQL SELECT statement to query data from a table.

 SELECT statement easier.
 The following are the clauses that appear in the

-- Select distinct rows by using DISTINCT operator.
+- Select distinct rows by using

-- Filter rows by using WHERE clause.
+- Filter rows by using

-- Sort rows by using the ORDER BY clause.
+- Sort rows by using

-- Select rows based on various operators such as BETWEEN, IN and LIKE.
+- Select rows based on various operators such as

-- Group rows into groups by using GROUP BY clause
+- Group rows into groups using

-- Apply condition for groups by using HAVING clause.
+- Apply conditions for groups using

 In this tutorial, you are going to focus on the

-PostgreSQL SELECT statement syntax
+SELECT statement syntax

 Let’s start with a basic form of the

-SELECT statement to query data from a table.
 The following illustrates the syntax of the

 Let’s examine the